Friz-zy/aws-high-availability-web-worker-setup-example/README.md

 Stack:
   - AWS ec2 load balancer & instances, efs, rds
+  - Nginx as frontend web server with cache and static content serving
-  - Docker containers and compose for running nginx + application
+  - Docker containers and compose for running application
   - Terraform for configuring AWS infra
   - Ansible for configuring everything on the hosts